Marketing vs Advertising: Will One Make You More Money Than the Other?

 That might mean a series of videos distributed through social channels for an audience that is always online.
 A campaign that revolves around a big annual sale for the customers who you know are always on the hunt for a great deal.
 Or maybe an Instagram ad that shows off awesome shots of your followers using your product!

-Whatever you choose, you’ll know that you’re set up to succeed when you make a plan based on the research, knowledge, and understanding of your target market that you gained from all of your previous marketing efforts!
+Whatever you choose, you’ll know that you’re set up for success when you make a plan based on the research, knowledge, and understanding of your target market that you gained from all of your previous marketing efforts.

 Making $$$: Marketing vs Advertising